Gain In-Depth Business Knowledge with this Specialized Business Administration Major at SNHU

-The 3+1 BBA program is designed as a degree pathway for two groups of students who would like to become business administration majors:
+The 3+1 Bachelor of Business Administration program is designed as a degree pathway for two groups of students who would like to become business administration majors:

 As a private, nonprofit university, SNHU has one mission - to help you see yourself succeed.
 The benefits of majoring in business administration at SNHU include:

 - Supportive community.
 Join the SNHU campus community of students who are closely connected with faculty and staff dedicated to your success